getjared/scylla/documentation.md

 int make_api_request(CURL *curl, const char *json_string, struct MemoryStruct *chunk, struct curl_slist *headers);
 ```

-this function makes the api request to openai. it handles retries in case of failures and populates the `MemoryStruct` with the response.
+makes the api request to openai. it handles retries in case of failures and populates the `MemoryStruct` with the response.

 ### main